ELELAB/PDBminer/README.md

 -t: threshold, a integer of the sequence length to be placed in each individual plot, default is 500, why each plot is maximum 500 amino acid broad.
 -c: color coverage, the plot is white and the coverage of each structure is colored in.
 Default is grey, but any color can be used, e.g '#64b2b5'.
 -m: mutation color, is the overlay color on the sites of mutation.
 It is blue per default but any color can be used, e.g '#183233'
+-d: color for mutations in the PDBfile, meaning the inherent mutations within the file.
+These can be colored different from the WT amino acids.
+Deafault is light grey.

 All options, example:

-PDBminer2coverage -r PDBminer_run/results -i PDBminer_run/input_file.csv -u P00000 -s 30-120 -t 100 -c '#64b2b5' -m '#183233'
+PDBminer2coverage -r PDBminer_run/results -i PDBminer_run/input_file.csv -u P00000 -s 30-120 -t 100 -c '#64b2b5' -m '#183233' -d '#a3cacc'

 ## PDBminer2network
 PDBminer2network is a plotting tool creating an overview of the protein complexes within the protein data bank for the protein of interest.
 PDBminer2network takes the current working directory/results directory as default input, just as the PDBminer2coverage module.
-The output is a network with "protein complex" at the center, the different proteins the protein of interest is bound to as a first node, and from these nodes the PDB ID of the structures covering the complex.
+The output is a network with the Uniprot ID of your protein at the center, branching out to "protein complexes" and/or "fusion products" depending on the content of the output file.
+From here each bound or fused protein is the first node and the second is the PDBid with the complex or fusion.
 The output is one or more plots.
 If there are both a filtered- and an all-output file, both will be plotted.
 If there are multiple clusters, they will be plotted seperately.